 You can find more information about this on the MCS website.

 If you’re installing solar panels, we’d advise getting an EPC.
 For more information about how to get this, click here.
 Customers who don’t register with an

 How do I register for the FIT scheme?

 If you’d like to start getting paid to make your own energy and to sell some of it back to the electricity grid, find out how to register here.

-Important: The FITs scheme has now changed to be in line with new regulations.
+Important: The FIT scheme has now changed to be in line with new regulations.
 Click here for more information.

-This depends on the technology, its size and the date that the technology is installed.
-The most important part to remember is that the tariff will be fixed for a given number of years once the micro-generation is registered.
+This depends on the technology, its size and the date that it was installed.
+For more clarification please refer to the Ofgem website.
+Remember that the tariff will be fixed for a given number of years once the micro-generation is registered.

 For more information please email email@example.com